 You’re probably tired of hearing people — whether it’s your parents, friends or personal finance experts — tell you that you need to start saving more money now.
 What you really need instead are some helpful tips on how you can realistically start growing your savings today.
 After all, skipping your daily $5 Starbucks coffee will only take you so far.
 Fortunately, there are many easy ways you can save money every day.

-2. Borrow a Dress or Suit
+1. Borrow a Dress or Suit

 With friends’ weddings, corporate conferences and maybe even girls’ — or boys’ — nights out, it can be easy to find an excuse to buy a dress or suit every month.
 But unless you plan to wear that garment several more times in the future, it’s not really worth the expense.
 Next time you have an event coming up, borrow a nice outfit from a close friend or rent one for the day.
 You can rent the latest looks from websites like Le Tote, Rent the Runway or Style Lend.

-4. Let Your Roots Show
+2. Let Your Roots Show

 Getting your hair professionally colored is ridiculously expensive, especially if you’re a brunette living as a platinum blond.
-If you dare, perform your own at-home touch-up, or simply wait eight weeks instead of four to get your appointment with a pro.
+If you dare, perform your own at-home touch-up or simply wait eight weeks instead of four to get your appointment with a pro.
 Besides, having ombre hair is still pretty cool.

-5. Add an Automatic Transfer
+3. Add an Automatic Transfer

-Here’s an easy way to save without cutting a single expense: Set up an automatic transfer of $25 per week from your checking account to your savings account.
+Here’s an easy way to save without cutting a single expense: Set up an automatic transfer of $10 or $25 per week from your checking account to your savings account.
 At such a small amount, it’s likely you won’t miss the money.

-6. Skip the Bars This Weekend
+5. Skip the Bars This Weekend

 By the time you take a cab, grab a bite to eat, order a few rounds of drinks and take a cab back home, you’re looking at an expensive night out on the town.
 Pick a Friday or Saturday night to stay in, order takeout, have some friends over and tell them to each bring along their favorite refreshment.

-7. Clean Your Own House
+6. Clean Your Own House

 Many people don’t have the luxury of employing household help, but there are plenty of people who spend at least $100 on a house cleaner every month.
 Try cleaning up after yourself just once — you’ll save a lot of cash and gain a greater appreciation for all your maid does for you.

-8. Put a Freeze on Your Gym Membership
+7. Put a Freeze on Your Gym Membership

 A number of personal finance experts always point to the gym membership as the first expense that should be cut.
 If you’re in need of extra savings this month, freeze your membership instead of canceling it.
 This will allow you to resume your fitness routine in the future without having to pay sign-up fees again.